-Therefore, the hierarchy of EOU options for smartphones was modified as presented in Figure 2.

-FIGURE 2.
-The proposed hierarchy of EOU options for smartphones in Indonesia to support online learning

-The proposed hierarchy of EOU options needs to be supported by several initiatives that strengthen the realization of the new hierarchy, which are
+Therefore, the hierarchy of EOU options for smartphones was modified as presented in Fig. 2.
+The proposed hierarchy of EOU options needs to be supported by several initiatives that strengthen the realization of the new hierarchy, which are;

-- (1) campaigning for smartphone donation: the focus of the campaign is helping underprivileged students to have smartphones for online learning - (2) using digital platforms to collect the used smartphones: the focus is collecting the ones that previously went to dead storage or were kept at home and the ones that were given to friends or family who might not need them - (3) implementing the product-service system: the focus involves relevant companies to support better options for end-of-use smartphones rather than leaving them as e-waste - (4) preparing a good business model: the focus is to manage the collection, inspection, repairing, and distribution of the donated phones - (5) Collaboration with smartphone's big brands: the focus is to obtain the old phones from the trade-in offers.
+- (1) Campaigning for smartphone donation: the focus of the campaign is helping underprivileged students to have smartphones for online learning - (2) Using digital platforms to collect the used smartphones: the focus is collecting the ones that previously went to dead storage or were kept at home and the ones that were given to friends or family who might not need them - (3) Implementing the product-service system: the focus involves relevant companies to support better options for end-of-use smartphones rather than leaving them as e-waste - (4) Preparing a good business model: the focus is to manage the collection, inspection, repairing, and distribution of the donated phones - (5) Collaboration with smartphone's big brands: the focus is to obtain the old phones from the trade-in offers.